The Dark Secret of Harvest Home: Synopsis

-In the quaint, peaceful community of Cornwall Coombe, Connecticut, all the lives of the townspeople are devoted to tradition and "old ways", as directed by The Widow Fortune (Bette Davis), an herbal healer and midwife, who rules the town both with an iron hand and folksy kindness.
+In the community of Cornwall Coombe, Connecticut, all the lives of the townspeople are devoted to tradition and "old ways", as directed by The Widow Fortune, an herbal healer and midwife, who rules the town with both folksy kindness and an iron hand.
 The villagers eschew modern agricultural methods and have extremely limited contact with the outside world.
 As one says, "we don't mess with other folks and we expect them not to mess with us."
 The villagers celebrate a number of festivals that revolve around the cultivation of corn.
 The most important festival is "Harvest Home", which takes place once every seven years.

-Meanwhile in Manhattan, live the Constantines, Nick (David Ackroyd), Beth (Joanna Miles) and their 15-year-old daughter, Kate (Rosanna Arquette), who comprise a family in crisis: Nick, an ad man, is unhappy with his life; Beth, a housewife, is neurotic, self-centered and obsessed with psychotherapy and Kate is prone to sulking and terrible temper tantrums that trigger her chronic asthma.
+Meanwhile in Manhattan, live the Constantines, Nick, Beth and their 15-year-old daughter, Kate, who comprise a family in crisis: Nick, an ad man, is unhappy with his life; Beth, a housewife, is neurotic, self-centered and obsessed with psychotherapy; and Kate is prone to sulking and terrible temper tantrums that trigger her chronic asthma.

 When Beth's father dies, he leaves her very well-off, and in a desperate last attempt to save their marriage, the Constantines decide to leave New York and start afresh in the neighboring countryside; thus they arrive to Cornwall Coombe and, after being "chosen" by Widow Fortune, acquire a 200-year-old manse they start repairing, in order to move into it.

 Nick befriends Robert Dodd, a former college professor, who is now blind and largely homebound.
 Like Nick, Robert was once an outsider who moved to Cornwall Coombe at the behest of his wife Maggie, who was born in the village.
 Nick also meets, among others, tall and handsome Justin Hooke, who serves as the current ceremonial "Harvest Lord"; Justin's wife, the demure and sweet-natured Sophie, his chosen "Corn Maiden" in the approaching "Corn Play"; and Worthy Pettinger, a young man whose dreams of going to agricultural college are frustrated by his parents, who hold to the old ways.
 On two separate occasion Kate suffers severe asthma attacks, and both times the Widow Fortune saves her life.
 She later prescribes home remedies which cure Kate entirely.
 Beth and Kate grow to adore the Widow, but Nick is suspicious of her herbal medicines and finds her unquestioned influence over the town troubling.